realrate/Causing/education.md

 (16 years instead of average 12 years) his education is also above average (13.2 years instead of 12.6 years in median).
 In total, this workes achieves an hourly wage being 16 Cents above average.
+Note, that these effects are based on the hypthesized model, not on the estimated linear approximation.

 The observed exogenous and predicted endogenous variables for individual no. 32 are summraized in the following